 Help Prevent Malaria

 Child deaths caused by malaria have halved in the last decade.
-Just £5 will buy a mosquito net to help protect people from this destructive disease.
+Just £4 (US$5) will buy a mosquito net to help protect people from this destructive disease.

 Our Malaria Projects

 The Butterfly Tree helps to increase awareness and raise funds to assist Zambia’s fight against malaria.
-In 2015 a safe innovative malaria prevention initiative is being brought into Zambia by The Butterfly Tree, with the potential to save thousands of lives.
-This has has been supported by Saga Charitable Trust and Medisave UK and most recently St James Place Foundation and Rotary and Inner Wheel Clubs.
+In 2015 a safe innovative malaria prevention initiative was brought into Zambia by The Butterfly Tree, with the potential to save thousands of lives.
+Inititally supported by Saga Charitable Trust and Medisave UK, followed by The Murphy Family Foundation, St James Place Foundation, and Rotary and Inner Wheel Clubs.
+It is proving to substantially reduce the number of malaria cases in the Southern Province of Zambia.
+The interventions include a safe insecticidal coating, which is harmless to humans and animals, and larviciding.

-The charity also provides mosquito nets and educational workshops in remote villages.
+The charity also provides mosquito nets and educational workshops in remote villages and pioneered a project, ‘mosquito nets for schools’ in 2017.
 Early testing is imperative – though malaria cannot be cured it can be easily treated.
 Workshops inform the people of the importance of being tested and how sleeping under insecticide-treated nets can save lives.
 Community health workers provide a vital role in helping to prevent complications caused by malaria.